Jamesbarford/holyc-lang/README.md

 Full documentation for the language can be found here: https://holyc-lang.com/

 ## Introduction
-This compiler is built from scratch in c.
-Currently it is non optimising, converting the AST to x86_64 assembly code which is fed into gcc to assemble.
+This compiler is built from scratch in C. Currently it is non optimising, converting the AST to x86_64 assembly code which is fed into gcc to assemble.

 ## Compatability